bpudiped/BlockMM/README.md

 But it provides a fairly good estimation if the tensor core performance can be drilled down into an "efficiency" (from 0 to 1) over the 64 FMACs where the efficiency approximates the time lost in setting up the state and other artifacts not modeled.

-The other option is hpc1024 is a more freewheeling approximation of an all2all topology of interconnected CPUs with low-bandwidth interconnect (like 100GbE).
+The other option is hpc1024 - a more freewheeling approximation of an all2all topology of CPUs with low-bandwidth interconnects (like 100GbE).
 No variable delays, no queueing modeling.
 It is an estimation on an entirely synchronized execution with no other traffic, and a lot depends on getting the efficiency factor right so it approximates all other artifacts.

+For any other configuration, just edit the setConfig routine.

 The bandwidth, frequency, and fmacs (width of the simd or systolic array) can be specified.
 An fmac performs a multiply and an add.
 So, in a reduction, the multiply is unused.